patrick-hurley/vue-device-orientation/README.md

 # vue-device-orientation

-`useDeviceOrientation` is a Vue 3 composable to detect where the user is on a mobile device, and whether that device is in portrait mode.
+Vue 3 composable to detect where the user is on a mobile device, and whether that device is in portrait mode.
 This can be useful for instructing users to rotate their phone to landscape.
+Device detection is based on `viewportWidth`, `devicePixelRatio`, and `screen.orientation`.
 ## Features
-- **Custom Config**: You can pass a configuration object to customize the maximum width that determines whether the device is considered mobile.
+- **Custom Config**: You can pass a configuration object to customise the maximum width that determines whether the device is considered mobile.
 - **Orientation Change Handling**: Supports detecting orientation changes and provides the option of passing a callback to be executed after the orientation change has completed.
 - **Resize Support**: Listens to window resizing and updates the device state accordingly.